 The DSSAT community is committed to promoting development of all DSSAT models and software tools as open source projects.
 As of December, 2019, the DSSAT Cropping System Model (CSM) code is fully open and accessible via GitHub under the BSD 3-Clause “New” or “Revised” License.
 (This license is similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the project or its contributors to promote derived products without written consent.)
 The DSSAT Cropping System Model (CSM) currently runs under Windows, Linux and Apple operating systems.

-We do ask our developers who will be actively making changes to the code to follow these procedures:
+Developers who will be actively making changes to the code should follow these procedures: